What can you find in SciFinder?

 * More than 2 billion predicted and experimental properties

 * The CAS REGISTRYSM database - the original source and final authority for CAS Registry Numbers - updated daily

 * All patent records, meeting CAS selection criteria, from 9 of the major patent offices are available online within 2 days of the patents' issuance

 * Sequences combined from CAS and GenBank databases, which are indexed and linked to scientific journal and patent literature

 SciFinder is a research discovery tool that provides access to research from many scientific disciplines, including biomedical sciences, chemistry, engineering, materials science, agricultural science, and more!
-Find out more by watching this e-brochure: http://www.cas.org/sfbrochure/scifinder_brochure_01.html.
+An overview of features can be found here: http://support.cas.org/products/scifinder/features.